Updated June 9, 2023

 Suppose we have data as shown in the image below, which has different dates in each cell.

 Put the formula =WEEKNUM(A2) in cell B2 and hit Enter.

 Excel will return a week value for the date in cell A2.
-See the screenshot below for better understanding:
+See the screenshot below for a better understanding:

 Since we have omitted the return_type, Excel considered that the week starts from January 1st and it’s a week from Sunday to Sunday (Though 1st January 2017 was actually a Sunday, It becomes confusing when the 1st day of the year does not fall on Sunday).

-Let’s drag the formula for all the cells and see the values for week number corresponding to every date value.
+Let’s drag the formula for all the cells and see the values for the week number corresponding to every date value.

 See the below example for your reference: